 North of Mammoth Lakes, you will find plenty of fun things to do in June Lake, a smaller resort community that oozes charm.
 Drive the scenic June Lake Loop, do the best June Lake hikes, and enjoy a variety of activities on the water.

 Further north, explore the fascinating tufa towers of Mono Lake, peek into California’s Gold Rush past at Bodie State Historic Park, or drive the spectacular Tioga Road through Yosemite National Park.

 South of Mammoth Lakes, more exciting adventures await in the outdoor sports mecca of Bishop, CA. Here you will find world-class bouldering, and a plethora of lakes for fishing and boating.
 You must visit the Ancient Bristlecone Pine Forest to see the oldest living trees in the world.

-Further south is Lone Pine, with its old west ambience.
+Even further south is Lone Pine, with its old west ambience.
 Here you can drive the scenic Whitney Portal Road, or summit Mount Whitney, the tallest peak in the lower 48.
-The Alabama Hills National Scenic Area is a must-explore, with its gorgeous natural arches and stunning rock formations.
+The Alabama Hills National Scenic Area is a must-explore, with its gorgeous natural arches (Mobius Arch is a must-see!) and stunning rock formations.